mindaffect/pymindaffectBCI/docs/source/add_a_new_amplifier.rst

 In this tutorial you will learn:
  1. The low-level format used to stream to the mindaffectBCI hub
  2. The importance of **device-level** time-stamps in ensuring the data you send it as good as possible for BCI applications
- 3. How to write a simple 'fake-data' simulated amplifier stream in C, python, Java or C#
+ 3. How to write a simple 'fake-data' simulated amplifier stream in Python.

 The mindaffectBCI DATAPACKET transmission format
 ------------------------------------------------